Nicanor Yñiguez

-Nicanor Espina Yñiguez (November 6, 1915 – April 13, 2007) was a Filipino politician and Speaker of the Regular Batasang Pambansa from 1984 to 1986.
+Nicanor Espina Yñiguez (November 6, 1915 – April 13, 2007) was a Filipino lawyer and politician and speaker of the Regular Batasang Pambansa from 1984 to 1986.
 Considered the "Father of Southern Leyte", he authored the law that created the province of Southern Leyte.

 Early life and education

 Yñiguez finished his Associate in Arts degree from Silliman University in 1935.
-Later, he graduated from the University of the Philippines, where he joined the Upsilon Sigma Phi fraternity with Ferdinand Marcos in 1937.
+Later, he graduated from the University of the Philippines, where he joined the Upsilon Sigma Phi fraternity with Ferdinand Marcos and Jolly Bugarin in 1937.

 Political career

 Yñiguez was first elected to the House of Representatives on December 30, 1957, as representative of Leyte's third district.
 During his first term, he filed a bill creating the Province of Southern Leyte.
 This bill became Republic Act No. 2227 and was signed into law by President Carlos P. Garcia in 1959.
 In 1961, he became the first representative of Southern Leyte's at-large district.

 He became an Assemblyman from 1984 to 1986, where he served as Speaker of the Batasang Pambansa.
 In 1986, he was Acting President of Kilusang Bagong Lipunan.